What’s New in Bangkok: January - March 2019

 Spectrum Lounge & Bar serves a wide selection of drinks.
 We recommend the signature cocktails; six completely original cocktails ranging from 270-340 THB.
 There are also options of wines, champagnes, whiskeys, and other alcoholic and non-alcoholic items.

-SulBkk is a Korean-style gastrobar that ropes you in with their cool contemporary look.
-The venue leans on loft design with some influences of traditional Korean architecture; the plaster walls are chipped away to reveal the bricks and tiles underneath.
+SulBkk is a Korean-style gastrobar that ropes you in with its cool contemporary look.
+The venue leans towards loft designs with some influences of traditional Korean architecture; the plaster walls are chipped away to reveal the bricks and tiles underneath.

 The high tables and barstools make the venue look more sleek and modern while the LED lights give it a colorful aura.

 SulBkk has three seating zones: the bar counter, where you can watch the masterful bartenders at work, the indoor zone, and the curtained section that offers more privacy.

 On the recommended list are the cocktails; SulBkk uses mainly Korean alcohols and ingredients - makgeolli, soju, Korean ginseng, and sato.
 And don’t leave without trying the bar’s Korean food; the chef makes good use of European twists and culinary techniques.
 Plus, the presentation is truly show-stopping.